By Linda McFarlin

 That night while brushing my teeth I saw my eye, blood-red and a little swollen.
 I’ve had this happen before, but this was clearly the worst.

-Several days later the blood had spread to encompass all of the white area of my eye and I looked a bit like a zombie.
-Every day Blanca would comment on my eye, tsking and shaking her head in alarm.
+Several days later the blood had spread to encompass all of the white area of my eye and I looked like a zombie.
+Every day our indigenous friend Blanca would comment on my eye, tsking and shaking her head in alarm.
 She was concerned and thought I should do something about it.

 Blanca convinced me that she had a cure.
 She kept talking about her “preciosas animalitos,” some kind of aquatic creature she said would suck up the excess blood.